-Bev Bell is the director of the Master of Arts in Teaching program at Mount Holyoke College.
-She has been involved in higher education for over 15 years; she previously worked and taught in K-12 education for over 16 years in South Africa.
-Along with her work in teacher preparation, Bell has worked on international projects including the development of national standards and rubrics for teacher preparation and education in Pakistan (2011-2013).
+Dr. Beverley Bell has been involved in higher education in the USA for over 19 years.
+Prior to this she worked and taught in K-12 education for over 16 years in South Africa and Namibia.
+Along with her work in teacher preparation, Bell has worked on international education projects including the development of national standards and rubrics for teacher preparation and education in Pakistan (2011-2013).

-Bell’s other interests focus on developing international collaborations and partnerships that integrate experiential learning with structured reflection and informed action.
+Bell’s current work focuses on developing collaborations and reciprocal partnerships that integrate experiential learning with structured reflection and informed action, both locally and internationally.
 She has developed and led a number of student and teacher exchange programs and developed partnerships between US and South African institutions that aim to develop collaborative reciprocal teaching and learning opportunities.
+She is currently collaborating with colleagues within Holyoke Public Schools to develop the Urban Teacher Pathways, a program that provides opportunities for local community members, para-professionals and teachers on waivers, to earn their initial teaching license, develop as culturally responsive teachers within the communities that they live, and address the teacher turnover and attrition rates in the district.

 - Student Teaching in Middle and Secondary Schools